Hypoplastic Left Heart Syndrome (HLHS) in Children

-How is hypoplastic left heart syndrome diagnosed?
+How is hypoplastic left heart syndrome diagnosed in a child?

 In many cases, hypoplastic left heart syndrome can be diagnosed with an ultrasound while the fetus is still in the womb (uterus).
 After birth, you or your healthcare provider may notice that your baby seems limp or listless, has trouble breathing, or has a blue color to his or her skin, lips, or nails.
 Your child will need to see a pediatric cardiologist for a diagnosis.
 This is a doctor with special training to treat heart problems in children.